dalanicolai/gnome-tracker-extension/README.md

 #### Open with dialog

 The yad dialog offers an option to open a GTK+ 3 open with dialog.
-The script launching this dialog is written in python3.
+The script launching this dialog is written in python3 and uses the python3 gtk library.

 ####